 V.14 Construction of Appurtenances

-V.15 Construction of Piping within the pump house and valve rooms
+V.15 Construction of HDPE Piping within the Pump House and Valve Rooms

 To ensure proper maintenance of flanges, the flange gasket must be centrally located, and the flange bolts must be tightened as per the manufacturer’s specifications.

 Torque wrenches are recommended for securing the required compression.
-In accordance with the approved shop drawings, the proper supports should be installed taking into account their elevation and location.
+In accordance as per approved shop drawings, the proper supports should be installed taking into account their elevation and location.

-It is recommended that torque be set according to the manufacturer’s recommendations.
+It is recommended that torque be set according to the manufacturer’s recommendation.

 Please refer to the attached document in Appendix B.